YeonwooSung/ai_book/GenerativeModels/GAN/README.md

 1. Wasserstein loss (Wasserstein GAN)

-    The Wasserstein loss alleviates mode collapse by letting you train the discriminator to optimality without worrying about vanishing gradients.
+    [The Wasserstein loss](https://arxiv.org/abs/1701.07875) alleviates mode collapse by letting you train the discriminator to optimality without worrying about vanishing gradients.
 If the discriminator doesn't get stuck in local minima, it learns to reject the outputs that the generator stabilizes on.
 So the generator has to try something new.

 2. Unrolled GANs

     Unrolled GANs use a generator loss function that incorporates not only the current discriminator's classifications, but also the outputs of future discriminator versions.
 So the generator can't over-optimize for a single discriminator.

+3. DRAGAN

+    [The DRAGAN paper](https://arxiv.org/abs/1705.07215) hypothesizes that the mode collapse is the result of the game converging to bad local equilibria.
+It also hypothesizes that the sudden drop in inception score is related to the gradient’s norm.
+Hence, to improve image quality, DRAGAN recommends adding gradient penalty in the cost function.

+## Vanishing Gradients

+[Research](https://arxiv.org/abs/1701.04862) has suggested that if your discriminator is too good, then generator training can fail due to vanishing gradients.
+In effect, an optimal discriminator doesn't provide enough information for the generator to make progress.

+### Attempts to Remedy Vanishing Gradients

+1. Wasserstein loss

+    [The Wasserstein loss](https://arxiv.org/abs/1701.07875) is designed to prevent vanishing gradients even when you train the discriminator to optimality.

+2. Modified minimax loss

+    [The original GAN paper](https://arxiv.org/abs/1406.2661) proposed a modification to minimax loss to deal with vanishing gradients.

 ## Failure to Converge